liscannor/Home-Security-PP1-/README.md

 ### Content References

-- All content written for the website is by myself, is not fictional.
+- All content written for the website is by myself, exept for the Thank You Page (the idea I saw at the Kera Cudmore) is not fictional.
 Such a company exists and the business is in the planning stages.
 - [Code Institute](https://codeinstitute.net/ie/) for their HTML/CSS learning material and 'content zoom' module in the Love Running project.
 - [GoIT](https://goit.global/ua/) for instalilng the developer inviroment.
 - [W3Schools](https://www.w3schools.com/) for additional learning material.
 - Amy from Code Institute Facilitator our group for helping me with with some questions about breakpoints, README and free images websites.
 - [Network security](https://alarms.networksecurity.ie/) Some part of design inspired by Network security website.
 - [Kera Cudmore - Creating your First README](https://github.com/kera-cudmore/readme-examples) for README structure and Markdown guidance.
+- [Kera Cudmore](https://github.com/kera-cudmore/Bully-Book-Club/tree/main) for the idea of an additional page (Thank you).

   ### Media References